Gay bar: Speculation over declining locations

-A few commentators have suggested that gay bars are facing decline in the contemporary age due to the pervasiveness of technology.
+Some commentators have suggested that gay bars are facing decline in the contemporary age due to the pervasiveness of technology.
 Andrew Sullivan argued in his 2005 essay "The End of Gay Culture" that gay bars are declining because "the Internet dealt them a body blow.
 If you are merely looking for sex or a date, the Web is now the first stop for most gay men".

 June Thomas explained the decline by noting that there is less need for gay-specific venues like bars because gay people are less likely to encounter discrimination or be made unwelcome in wider society.
 Entrepreneur magazine in 2007 included them on a list of ten types of business that would be extinct by 2017 along with record stores, used bookstores and newspapers.